 Moved into the world’s top five for the first time with a commanding four-stroke victory in the 2021 Abu Dhabi HSBC Championship, the win coming just three months after he captured the BMW PGA Championship at Wentworth by the same margin.

-Also in 2020, Hatton landed his first PGA Tour title at the Arnold Palmer Invitational, only his second event back from wrist surgery.
+In 2020, Hatton landed his first PGA Tour title at the Arnold Palmer Invitational, only his second event back from wrist surgery.

 Joint fifth in the 2016 Open at Royal Troon, his maiden Tour success came the same season at the Alfred Dunhill Links Championship, including a course record-equalling 62 in the third round at St Andrews.
 He retained that title in 2017 before adding the Italian Open the following week.